Hybrid securities and notes

-Hybrid securities have higher risks than other types of
+Hybrid securities have higher risks than other types of debt

-corporate bonds.
+investments.
 Here are some of the most common risks.

-or not a certain 'trigger event' occurs.
+'trigger event' occurs.

-These trigger events could include:
+Trigger events include:

-- A loss of earnings causing the deferral of interest
+- a loss of earnings causing the deferral of interest

-- A change in tax laws or regulatory requirements which may give
+- a change in tax laws or regulatory requirements which may give

 the company the right to repay the hybrid early or much later than